cafloyd/early-career/docs/career-dev/tracking-your-work.md

 2. **Find a buddy (or several).** Team up with people that you work with, and hype each others' wins!
 If you're uncomfortable bragging about yourself, it can feel a lot easier to brag about someone else.
 Being each other's hype squad is also a great way of strengthening your network
 3. **Use metrics when possible.** Stating a task you accomplished along with the impact it had is a neutral way of bragging about yourself without having to explicitly say "I'm crushing it!"

+This article on [promoting yourself](https://www.creativeboom.com/tips/how-to-market-yourself-without-feeling-gross/) has some additional advice on this topic.

 ## Useful Tools

 - My notetaking app of choice is [Obsidian](https://obsidian.md/).
 (Here's an [intro to Obsidian](https://www.samjulien.com/get-started-with-obsidian-as-a-developer) if you'd like to learn more.)